Ireneo Affò: Life

-Affò was born in Busseto in the province of Parma, in the region of Emilia-Romagna.
-Observing his early inclination for drawing and poetry, Affò's father encouraged him to study in the workshop of the painter and sculptor, Pietro Balestra.
-After a short time, Affò began pursuing studies in fine arts, demonstrating abilities in the writing.
+Affò was born in Busseto.
+He was inclined towards drawing and poetry and studied at the workshop of the painter and sculptor, Pietro Balestra.
+After a short time, he began pursuing studies in fine arts.

 In his youth, Affò entered the Franciscan order.
 He continued to pursue his writing, which included poetry.
 He began to cultivate the study of learning, conducting extensive historical research of Italy and the surrounding area.

 Ferdinand, Duke of Parma sent Affò to serve as a professor of philosophy at Guastalla in 1768, where he oversaw the publication of two ancient codices, including Angelo Poliziano's Orpheus, and the newly discovered archive of the Holy Spirit in Reggio Emilia.
 He then edited the critical edition of poetic works of St. Francis of Assisi.
 His major work in the literary field is still represented by the first five volumes of Memoirs of writers and scholars of Parma (1789 – 1797).
 While at Guastalla, Affò wrote his History of the city and duchy of Guastalla.
 He wrote also, History of Parma, until 1346, as well as other works connected with the ancient history of Italy.
 Affò's writing became highly respected throughout Italy.